Image of faculty member smiling and helping patient with a student

 Our Accreditation

-The Occupational Therapy Assistant Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE, www.acoteonline.org) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929, Call301-652-6611.
+The Occupational Therapy Assistant Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE, www.acoteonline.org) of the American Occupational Therapy Association (AOTA), located at 7501 Wisconsin Avenue, Suite 510E Bethesda, MD 20814, Call301-652-6611, Call301-652-AOTA.
 Graduates of this program will be eligible to take the national certification examination for the Occupational Therapy Assistant, administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this exam, the individual will be a Certified Occupational Therapy Assistant (COTA).
 Most states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
 The State of Florida requires licensure to practice as an occupational therapy assistant.
-Note that a felony conviction may affect a graduate's ability to sit for the NBCOT certification examination of attain state licensure.
+Note that a felony conviction may affect a graduate's ability to sit for the NBCOT certification examination or attain state licensure.

 Program Outcomes